Marjorie Luesebrink

-Marjorie Coverley Luesebrink is an American writer, scholar, and teacher.
+Marjorie Coverley Luesebrink (August 4, 1943 – October 4, 2023) was an American writer, scholar, and teacher.
 Writing hypermedia fiction under the pen name M.D.
-Coverley, she is best known for her epic hypertext novels Califia and Egypt: The Book of Going Forth by Day.
-Her works incorporate text, image, animation, sound, and structure to create spatial, visual story worlds.
+Coverley, she is best known for her epic hypertext novels Califia (2000) and Egypt: The Book of Going Forth by Day (2006).
 A pioneer born-digital writer, she is part of the first generation of electronic literature authors that arose in the 1987–1997 period.
-Her career includes novels and short stories, scholarship, curating, editing, teaching, and publishing.
-She is a founding board member and past president of the Electronic Literature Organization and the first winner of the Electronic Literature Organization Career Achievement Award, which was named in her honor.
+She was a founding board member and past president of the Electronic Literature Organization and the first winner of the Electronic Literature Organization Career Achievement Award, which was named in her honor.
+Lusebrink was professor emeritus, School of Humanities and Languages at Irvine Valley College (IVC).

-Biography

-Early life
+Early life and education

-Marjorie Coverley Luesebrink (born August 4, 1943) is the daughter of Jack Coverley and Alice Wilcox.
+Marjorie Coverley Luesebrink (born August 4, 1943) was the daughter of Jack Coverley and Alice Wilcox.
 Her father was an engineer at Lockheed Aircraft in Southern California; her mother was active in several educational and charity organizations.
 A fourth-generation Californian, Coverley spent much of her youth exploring Southern California history and landscapes.
 The family spent summers in Balboa, where she raced sailboats and surfed.
 In winter, they went on trips (to buy "worthless land") in the deserts.
-She started writing poetry and short stories at age 8.
+She started writing poetry and short stories at age eight.

-Education

 She received her B.A. in English from the University of California, Berkeley, in 1965 and her M.F.A. in fiction from the University of California, Irvine, in 1975.

 Career

 After graduating from UC Berkeley, Marjorie married Richard Wayne Luesebrink.
 They settled in Newport Beach.
 He practiced law, and they began a family with the birth of Eric in 1967 and Marc in 1969.
 Coverley began writing articles for local magazines such as Los Angeles Magazine and Orange Coast Magazine.
 She started her first book-length fiction, Love and the Dragonfly – a multivoiced, mixed-text work - in 1973.
-In the early 70’s she returned to school in the UC Irvine Writing Program.
+In the early 1970s, she returned to school in the UC Irvine Writing Program.

-After graduating from the U.C.
-Irvine M.F.A. program, Coverley began teaching, first at Orange Coast College and then at the new Irvine Valley College in Irvine.
+After graduating from the UC Irvine M.F.A. program, Coverley began teaching, first at Orange Coast College and then at the new IVC in Irvine.
 She bought her first computer in 1981 and began experimenting with narratives that used the affordances of electronic digital media.

 Teacher

-In 1979 Luesebrink began teaching full-time at Irvine Valley College.
+In 1979, Luesebrink began teaching full-time at IVC.
 She was one of the original 13 faculty members.
 At IVC, she started exploring the intersections between computers and writing – experimenting with computer-generated poetry and initiating a program in CompuEnglish.
-Later she developed the first online courses in literature and writing for the college.
+Later, she developed the first online courses in literature and writing for the college.
 These courses appeared both online and on television.
-She has taught in the UC Irvine writing program, UC Irvine Extension, and Orange Coast College and is currently professor emeritus, School of Humanities and Languages, Irvine Valley College.
+She taught in the UC Irvine writing program, UC Irvine Extension, and Orange Coast College and was professor emeritus, School of Humanities and Languages, IVC.